jessepav/lacygoill-wiki-backup/vim/highlighting.md

 # What are the three mechanisms highlighting text in Vim?

 The matches defined by `matchadd()`.
-The builtin HGs documented at `:h highlight-groups`.
+The builtin HGs documented at `:help highlight-groups`.
 The syntax highlighting.

 ## In case of conflict, which one wins?